superwow-tech/superwow-tech-page/VERCEL_SETUP.md

 - This is free and works immediately

 ### Option B: Use Your GitHub Pages Domain
-To use `superwow-tech.github.io` with Vercel:
+To use `superwow.lt` with Vercel:

 1. **In Vercel Dashboard:**
    - Go to your project → Settings → Domains
-   - Add custom domain: `superwow-tech.github.io`
+   - Add custom domain: `superwow.lt`

 2. **In GitHub:**
    - Go to your repository → Settings → Pages